tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

 The Educator on stage was almost giddy, shifting his weight from foot to foot.
 An unseen weight was beginning to fill the room.
 Max kept looking over, hoping his gaze would elicit some form of offered comfort from me.
 I had none to give.

 “We’ll begin our exam now.
 There is no need for pens or pencils.
-You may stand, walk around, and as always, you may not leave the room.
+You may stand, walk around, and as always you may not leave the room.
 But first, please check beneath your seat for your test materials.”

 Confused looks and the soft rumble of movement began to crescendo.
-Max shrugged after he had gone down and come up, empty handed.
+Max shrugged after he had gone down and come up empty handed.
 I leaned forward and reached beneath my seat.
 I flailed my arm around until it brushed over something, chilly and dense.
 I tightened my grip and with a nauseating certainty pulled the object into view.

 A black 9 mm napped in my hand.
 It was a gun I was familiar with from previous curriculum.